-You grew too great, dear friend! to stand under a tyrant's arm,
+You grew too great, dear friend! to stand under a tyrant's arm.

-His tall tow'rs irombling o'er your mines had fill'd him with alarm;
+His tall tow'rs trembling o'er your mines had fill'd him with alarm :

-He was the lord of hirèd hosts, of ill-got wealth well kept, You led a generation, and inspired them while he slept:
+He was the lord of hirèd hosts, of ill-got wealth well kept, You led a generation, and inspired them while he slept :

-He woke-ye met-and once again, O Earth and Heaven!
+He woke-ye met-and once again, O Earth and Heaven! ye see

-Might's dagger at Right's throat, Right's heart beneath his knee;
+Might's dagger at Right's throat, Right's heart beneath his knee :

-Yea, once again in Ireland, as of old in Calvaric, The truth is fear'd and crucified high or a felon tree.
+Yea, once again in Ireland, as of old in Calvarie,

+The truth is fear'd and crucified high on a felon tree.